akkhilaysh/ParetoPrinciple-based-Recommendation-System/README.md

 # ParetoPrinciple-based Recommendation System
-Initially started as a mini-project, it was extended for my grad school final Project at UMass submitted April, 2018.
+Open sourcing my Master's Thesis at UMass submitted April, 2018.
+Initially started as a mini-project, it was extended as a thesis.
+Email me if you have questions, need additional material or for any details you'd like to discuss regarding this project.

 Title: